nevermined-io/app_docs/docs/tutorials/50-faucets.md

 ### Getting testnet USDC for Chiado Gnosis
 Right now, USDC doesn't exist for Chiado.
-If you want to try out the purchasing flow, we recommend you use Polygon Mumbai or Arbitrum Goerli.
+If you want to try out the purchasing flow, we recommend you use Polygon Mumbai.
 The flows are identical on each network.

 ## Getting tokens for Goerli, the testnet for Arbitrum